h1ddenpr0cess20/infinigpt-irc/README.md

 ```
 pip3 install irc
 ```
 Get an [OpenAI API](https://platform.openai.com/signup) key, an [xAI API](https://accounts.x.ai/) key, and a [Google API](https://aistudio.google.com/apikey) key.
 Add those to config.json.

 Add desired Ollama models to model dictionary if you want to use them.

 Fill in the irc credentials in config.json.
-Password is optional, but registration is required for some channels.
+Password is optional, but it is recommended because registration is required for some channels, and some users may not be able to privately message the bot unless it has identified to the server.

 ## Use